Media and Communication (MAC)

 Prerequisite: Permission of instructor.

-Intensive study of the contemporary Washington community - government institutions, public officials, journalists, consultants, staff, and interest groups - through reading, lecture, on-site observations, expert presentations, discussion, research, writing, and internships.
-Program conducted in Washington, DC.
+Engages students in an intensive study of contemporary Washington, D.C., government institutions, public officials, journalists, consultants, staff, and interest groups -- through reading, lectures, on-site observations, expert presentations, discussion, research, writing, and internships.
+Program conducted in Washington, D.C., during summer term.

 MAC 443.
 Media Industries and Economics.
 (3)